matthew-brett/pydagogue/git_gui_windows.rst

 Speak with your own voice
 =========================

-Each commit has someone who did the commit - the "committer".
-So you can get all the blame, and all the credit, you can identify yourself to git so it can see who's doing the work (or doing the damage).
+Each commit has someone who wrote the contents of the commit - the "author".
+So you can get all the blame, and all the credit, you can identify yourself to git.
+That way git can see who's doing the work (or doing the damage).

 * Right click in "my idea", choose "Git Gui".
 * Click on the "Repository" menu and select "Visualize master's history":